Our Cause, Grant's Story

 However, it was not to last.
-After a joyous, but too short period of remission, the cancer returned, and, as often is the case, it had metastasized.
+After a short period of remission, the cancer returned, and, as often is the case, it had metastasized.
 It’s return unhappily coincided with my sister’s own breast cancer diagnosis.

-The family pulled together to care for our mom, but no one more the my sister, all the while suffering the same cancer that was attacking our mother.
+The family pulled together to care for our mom, but no one more the my sister, all the while suffering the same cancer that was attacking our mom.